nzrunner/home-assistant/docs/_posts/2023-03-26-home-assistant-voice.md

 Although I have several Google Home devices, I am not comfortable with the Google servers being "fed" all the data relating to my devices, so won't be adding the Google Home integration at this point.
 Besides, it's a lot of work for little benefit.
 Check out the integration - <https://www.home-assistant.io/integrations/google_assistant/>

 I guess it's back to talking to myself again when I want my smart home to do something. \<ponders>

+#### Notes

+[^1]: I finally stumbled on the Apple iPhone Shortcuts that I needed to make it work on my mobile devices (<https://www.home-assistant.io/docs/assist/apple>), and "Hey Siri, Assist" is now working nicely but still no joy getting voice working from within the mobile app.